 My response to these sort of emails is usually very short and it consists of my explaining that the odds are overwhelming that we cannot help them and that they should think long and hard before throwing good money after bad.
 I then mention something along the lines of how they should not order from China again without doing a lot of things differently than the first time.

 But here I can say a more about why this sort of thing happens and what you can do to prevent it from happening to you.

-- Use a contract that actually works for China and that sets forth clearly what you are buying and what happens if your China supplier fails to comply.
-See China Contracts: Make Them Enforceable Or Don’t Bother and China Contracts that Work.
+6. Use a contract that actually works for China and that sets forth clearly what you are buying and what happens if your China supplier fails to comply.
+See China Contracts: Make Them Enforceable Or Don’t Bother.

 One more thing that warrants its own special mention.
-Do not buy product from China without first registering your trademark in China because many of the fraudsters that are sending out bad product are now also registering YOUR brand name and/or product name and/or logo in China as THEIR trademarks in China and then coming back later seeking to sell you these trademarks (for a lot of money) under threat of blocking your products from leaving China for violating THEIR trademarks.
+Do not buy product from China without first registering your trademark in China because many of the fraudsters sending out bad product are also registering YOUR brand names and/or product names and/or logos in China as THEIR trademarks in China and then coming back later seeking to sell you these trademarks (for a lot of money) under threat of blocking your products from leaving China for violating THEIR trademarks.
 See 8 Reasons to Register Your Trademarks in China.
-We do not have concerte proof that it is the same people both times but it has happened far too often for me to ascribe it to coincidence.